Theology

 Mennonite Encyclopedia

-The Global Anabaptist Mennonite Encyclopedia Online (GAMEO) originally started in a 5-volume book format transitioned to an online portal.
-It is a searchable wiki of all things anabaptist and Mennonite.
+The Global Anabaptist Mennonite Encyclopedia Online (GAMEO) originally started in a 5-volume book format but has now transitioned to an online portal.
+It is a searchable WIKI of all things Anabaptist and Mennonite.
 This is the place to go if you want to geek out on Mennonite history and tradition.
 If you are unsure of where to start, begin with the article on Menno Simons.
 Click on the cover below to jump to the site.

 Intersections